defur/reactApp/README.md

 ## Contributing

-Feel free to fork the repository and submit pull requests.
+Feel free to fork the repository and submit pull requests!

-## License

-This project is open source and available under the [MIT License](LICENSE).